Skip to main content

 custom_user_attributes["has_intersection"] := true {

-# Convert the two attributes to sets so we can test for intersections
+# Convert attributes to sets for intersection testing

 user_attr_set = {x | some x in data.users[input.user.key].attributes["attr_in_user"]}